honeydipper/honeydipper/docs/INSTALL.md

 ### Running in Honeydipper in Kubernetes

 This is the recommended way of using Honeydipper.
-Not only this is the easiest way to get Honeydipper started, it also enables Honeydipper to take advantage of the power of kubernetes.
+Not only this is the easiest way to get Honeydipper started, it also enables Honeydipper to take advantage of the power of Kubernetes.

 #### Using helm charts